volcengine/verl/docs/advance/checkpoint.rst

 and it is much faster than the original checkpoint loading.

 To convert original HuggingFace model to Megatron dist-checkpoint, you can use the ``scripts/converter_hf_to_mcore.py`` script.
-Large models are temporarily supported with CPU initialization, which is a little slower.
+Large MoE models are temporarily supported with CPU initialization, which is a little slower.
 While we are working on a better solution to support large models.

 Example command to convert the model is as follows: